 What diseases did the EU add to its asbestos disease list?

 In December 2025, the European Commission expanded recognition to include laryngeal cancer, ovarian cancer, and pleural plaques as occupational asbestos-related diseases.
-These additions are based on epidemiological evidence establishing causal links between asbestos exposure and these conditions.
+These additions are based on epidemiological evidence establishing causal links between fiber exposure and these conditions.

 Why does EU recognition matter for US asbestos victims?